Skip to content

 • Install Reward Loyalty on your hosting

-• Create your loyalty cards, stamp cards, and rewards
+• Create your loyalty cards, stamp cards, prepaid passes, and rewards

 • Customers scan QR codes to join and access their wallet